Hugh Gibbons: Sports

 Gibbons was also holder of three All-Ireland Medals while playing for Roscommon in the All-Ireland Senior Club Football and Junior Club Football Championships.
 In 1940 he played with the county junior team, which won the All-Ireland junior title that year.
 He then played for the county team which won the All-Ireland senior titles in 1943 and 1944.
 He also played for and co founded St Ronan's GAA club in North Roscommon.

 Death and personal life

-He married Josephine Lee in 1949, and they had four sons and two dughters.
+He married Josephine Lee in 1949, and they had four sons and two daughters.
 His son, Brian Gibbons was the Labour Party Welsh Assembly Member for Aberavon from 1999 to 2010.

 He died on 14 November 2007 at his home in Keadue, aged 91.
 On his death, he was described by then Taoiseach Bertie Ahern as a "sportsman and a scholar".